OKCody/Antenna/20150209_MOSFET_Lab.md

 [![Problem-3](http://codyalantaylor.com/wp-content/uploads/2015/02/Problem-3.jpg)](http://codyalantaylor.com/wp-content/uploads/2015/02/Problem-3.jpg)

 For the purpose of clarity, some components in the diagrams above are merely stand-ins for parts that are not easily modeled in Multisim.
 In both diagrams, the LED represents an infrared LED and the switch represents a phototransistor.
-Also, in both circuits the 100[latex]\Omega[/latex] resistor, R2, represents a hobby motor.
+Also, in both circuits the 100 \(\Omega\) resistor, R2, represents a hobby motor.

 ### Configurations